What does it take to succeed in college?

 Give yourself plenty of time; do not procrastinate: Assignments will often take longer than you anticipate.

 Do things in stages: Often, the best results can be achieved by working on an assignment in stages.
 When you go back to the same assignment repeatedly, you will be able to look at the quality of your work in a more objective way, and this will help you keep your standards high.
-This is another reason why it is a good idea to give yourself plenty of time, because if you do things at the last minute, you won’t have time to do assignments in stages.
+This is another reason why it is a good idea to give yourself plenty of time because if you do things at the last minute, you won’t have time to do assignments in stages.

 If you get frustrated, take a break and go back to it later: When you become frustrated, the quality of your work will usually diminish, and you will not use time efficiently, either.
 Taking a break may well be more time-efficient than forcing yourself to continue working on an assignment that you are stuck on.
 Of course, you will be able to do this only if you give yourself plenty of time to complete the assignment.

-Avoid plagiarism at all costs: Plagiarism is a particular problem when doing papers, because now papers on most subjects can be easily downloaded and bought on the Internet.
-Doing this not only deprives yourself of the valuable learning experience of writing a paper, it also puts you in grave danger of being caught.
+Avoid plagiarism at all costs: Plagiarism is a particular problem when doing papers because now papers on most subjects can be easily downloaded and bought on the Internet.
+Doing this not only deprives yourself of the valuable learning experience of writing a paper, but it also puts you in grave danger of being caught.
 Be aware that software exists that allows an instructor to easily find whether a paper is available online, simply by typing in a few sentences from that paper, in other words, while downloading a paper on the Internet is very easy, catching a student who does so can be even easier.
-The consequences for being caught committing any kind of plagiarism generally range from failing the entire course to expulsion from the institution.
+The consequences of being caught committing any kind of plagiarism generally range from failing the entire course to expulsion from the institution.

 Also, keep in mind that instructors get to know their students’ work, which makes it relatively easy for them to spot plagiarism.
 If you generally write in a certain style and produce average work, then the instructor will most likely notice it if you suddenly turn in a flawless paper written in a very different style from that you usually use.